Clan Amir 07-03

 Across the city one of Gerry’s officers is sending his orders via a satellite mobile phone to the Swords and Shields in the Colombian jungles.
 They move out to get closer to the targets.

 Just after 1:00 a.m. the next morning platoon strength units of the Shields enter the house compounds of several senior cartel bosses.
 They’re quick and quiet while they take out the guards.
 Moving through the compounds they kill the armed guards, and take the rest prisoner.
 They’re followed in by a half company of the Foresters.
 With the compound secured they make a search for money, records, valuables, and drugs.
 Everything is recorded, with the drugs being set to be destroyed by explosives while the valuables and records are removed.
 Elsewhere in the Colombian jungle forces of one or two platoons infiltrate other camps where the drugs are being collected or processed.
-In each case they kill the armed gunmen and set explosives to destroy the equipment and drugs.
+In each case they kill the armed gunmen and set explosives to destroy the equipment and the drugs.
 The general workers are herded away under guard then released when at a safe distance.

 Each of the main family compounds have some helicopters capable of flying to the capital city.
 These are loaded with the members of the cartel leaders’ families, records, and valuables.
 All other prisoners are taken a safe distance into the jungle.
 The Swords and Shields withdraw.